RewanGameel/clean-flutter-base-project/README.md

 # clean-flutter-base-project
-This repo is Based on Flutter clean-code clean-Architecture principles, Contains only the necessary folders, Librarys, Files and extensions to help kick start any flutter app.
+This repository is based on Flutter clean-code clean-architecture principles.
+It contains only the necessary folders, libraries, files, and extensions to help kickstart any Flutter app.

 ## SDK and Flutter
 Flutter 3.19.6